You are here: Home » News » Product News » Top Types of Belt Conveyors And Their Uses

 Key Features

-• Has sidewalls and cleats to stop spills on steep slopes.
+• Incorporates sidewalls and cleats to prevent spillage on steep inclines

 Industry Standards